Native Children's Survival Founder

 Due to popular demand, both "Indigenous" and the “Pueblo” southwest jewelry line will be relaunched with the specific goal to give-back to Indigenous Peoples and organizations on the front-lines of Climate Change.

 Robby established Eagle Thunder Enterprises (ETE).
 ETE is an artist-owned and operated independent Indigenous company consisting of four divisions: 1) Film 2) Music 3) Publishing and 4) Production.
 ETE has reached millions of listeners, viewers, and customers from all walks of life through global releases, television broadcasts, live concerts, festivals, tours, and events.

 Robby’s rare performances outside of Indian Country have spanned such notable venues as the historic National Cathedral in Washington, D.C., the Nipponzan-Myōhōji Buddhist Peace Pagoda in Hiroshima, the renowned Komische Opera in Berlin, and the House of Artists in Moscow.
 Tours outside of Indian Country include the US H.O.R.D.E.
-Festivals and EU Encounters: An Alliance for Children Tour.
+Festivals and Blues Traveler Fall Tours, and the EU Encounters: An Alliance for Children Tour.

 Robby has used his voice and presence to stand up internationally for the preservation of Mother Earth and the celebration of all of her children.
 His efforts, dedication and passion have led Robby to be honored and supported around the world by an array of people, including Indigenous leaders and politicians, fellow artists and activists, celebrities, friends and fans of all walks of life.
 Robby offers a profound voice of appreciation and action, weaving the timeless wisdom of Indigenous Peoples into the unfolding fabric of the future.